shegezzy/M4ACE-PROJECT/README.md

 - [x] Maintained Separation of Concerns by splitting routes into individual files (`userRoutes.js`, `searchRoutes.js`).

 💡 "With Express, routing becomes smooth and powerful — like GPS for your server!" 🚀

+## ✅ Week 14 Tasks - Express Middleware
+- Implemented custom middleware to log HTTP request method and URL.
+- Created error-handling middleware to catch and respond with custom error messages.
+- Added routes to test middleware behavior, including a route to trigger an error.

+💡 Middleware enhances the request-response cycle by adding reusable functionality like logging and error handling.